 Grey is the quintessential color of intellect, knowledge and wisdom.
 Revered for its perfect balance between the extremes of black and white, gray is timeless.

-Grey is said of boost authority, endurance and clarity.
+Grey is said to boost authority, endurance and clarity.
 It is refined, sleek and classic, and is at home paired with any color.

 Wear your grey sea glass jewelry on that day you want the most in focus, attention to detail, stick-to-it dedication and calm assurance.
 Gray brings out balance in all areas – giving you the power you need with the calm to enjoy it.